-Next run a quick top stitch around the edge just to keep it in place.
+Next run a quick top stitch around the edge just to keep the lining and stabilizer strip in place.

 The Big Finale:

 Adding your strap to your bag is the last step in completing your project!
-Place your strap along the center backside of your project about 2.5” down and pin in place.
+Place your strap along the center back side of your project about 2.5” down and pin it in place.